Description of Training Opportunities

 Employee Assistance Program

-The Employee Assistance Program gives interns the opportunity to provide short-term treatment, consultation and referral to adults and families seeking service.
+The Employee Assistance Program provides interns the opportunity to conduct short-term treatment, consultation and referral to adults and families.
 This program has contracts to provide brief intervention services to the employees of a variety of large corporations throughout the State of New Jersey.
+The primary supervisor is James Walker, Ed.D.

 University Correctional HealthCare (UCHC)

 University Correctional HealthCare is UBHC's affiliate, developed to provide mental health services to inmates in the New Jersey prison system.
 This service offers a broad range of mental health services for inmates incarcerated within the 14 Department of Corrections facilities.
-Interns may elect to spend this minor rotation seeing incarcerated adult patients in either an outpatient or inpatient setting.
-They can also help conduct psychological evaluations for inmate classification, provide crisis intervention and participate on a treatment team.
+Interns may elect to spend this minor rotation seeing incarcerated adult patients (either mal or female) in either outpatient or inpatient units.

 Acute Psychiatric Services

-Interns can work within a multidisciplinary team, providing both on and off-site emergency assessment to adults who present in crisis.
+Interns can work within a multidisciplinary team, providing both on and off-site emergency assessment to adults/adolescents/children who present in crisis.
 Services include assessment, case disposition and referral to appropriate levels of care.
+The primary supervisor is Linda Kost, Psy.D.

 Interns can work in a research based program designed to help individuals with nicotine addiction.
-Clinical work includes both individual and group intervention.
+Clinical work includes CBT/MI based manualized individual and group intervention.
+The primary supervisor is Marc Steinberg, Ph.D.

 Through our affiliation with Robert Wood Johnson Medical School, interns can also participate in ongoing NIMH-funded studies assessing the efficacy of various interventions with different medically based populations.
 These studies are being run by licensed psychologists on the faculty of Robert Wood Johnson Medical School.
 Specific training opportunities offered next year include:

-- Working with Paul Lehrer PhD on an NIH funded research project on biofeedback therapy for patients with asthma.
+- Working with Paul Lehrer PhD on a research project on biofeedback therapy for patients with anxiety, depression and asthma.

-- Working with Roseanne Dobkin, PhD in her research involving provision of manualized treatment for depression in individuals with Parkinson's Disease.
+- Working with Roseanne Dobkin, PhD on a research project involving provision of manualized treatment for depression in individuals with Parkinson's Disease.

 Interns spend approximately three days per week at their primary track site.
 Prior experience, interest and career focus, as presented in the application, are significant determinants in selection of interns for each specialized position.
 Minor tracks are selected after the start of the internship year in consultation with the Internship Director to allow for experiences which may represent a more focused or divergent interest.
 The rotations are chosen carefully with the Internship Director to optimize the intern's ability to develop the required competencies for completion of the internship.